LAL-project/treebank-parser/README.md

 #### CoNLL-U parameter documentation

-All the parameters accepted by the CoNLL-U format parser can be queried using the `CoNLLU --help` parameter.
+All the parameters accepted by the CoNLL-U format parser can be queried using the `CoNLL-U --help` parameter.
 The output is the following:

-	usage: main.py CoNLLU [-h] [--RemoveFunctionWords] [--RemovePunctuationMarks]
+	usage: main.py CoNLL-U [-h] [--RemoveFunctionWords] [--RemovePunctuationMarks]
 	                            [--DiscardSentencesShorter length_in_words]
 	                            [--DiscardSentencesLonger length_in_words]

 	The parser of a CoNLL-U-formatted file.
 This command has special mandatory and optional parameters.
 These are listed below.